ItsAsbreuk/itsa-gallery/src/gallery-itsadatetimepicker/README.md

 Module Y.ITSADateTimePicker.

-Widget that pickes dates and times using Promises.
+Class that pickes dates and times using Promises.
 It can be used as a date-picker, time-picker or both.

 There are several options that can make the picker to be modal, align next to the button that launched it and passing an initial date-time value.
-The Module also can render 3 button-Nodes with calendar-icon, time-icon or both.
+The Class also can render 3 button-Nodes with calendar-icon, time-icon or both.

 So, the Module generates one instance Y.ItsaDateTimePicker which is available right away, acroos multiple YUI-instances.
 Actually only 1 instance is created to save unnecessary rendering.
 The real rendering of the panel-, calendar- and dial-instances are also delayed for 1 second for performancereason.
 Should the panel be needed before, then rendering will start when needed.